hpsaturn/CanAirIO/README.md

 ---
 ---

 **W A R N I N G**: This is a previous proof of concept of CanAirIO device firmware over a TTGO T-Display board, but now it is only a old reference.
-The last stable version of [CanAirIO device](https://github.com/kike-canaries/canairio_firmware) already have support for this board and many featores more.
-Please use the official [CanAirIO Firmware](https://github.com/kike-canaries/canairio_firmware/releases) instead this firmware.
+The last stable version of [CanAirIO device](https://github.com/kike-canaries/canairio_firmware) already have support for this board and many features more.
+Please use the official [CanAirIO Firmware](https://github.com/kike-canaries/canairio_firmware/releases) instead of this firmware.

 ---
 ---